barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

   }
 }
 ```
-Both request would give you back the name of the pokemon, its id, and its thumbnail.
+Both requests would give you back the name of the pokemon, its id, and its thumbnail.
 In our case, the thumbnail is just a string that actually represents the thumbnail URL, but what if the thumbnail was an image that had to be created on the server, which is a typically expensive, CPU-bound process?
-If we don't actually need the thumbnail on our front-end for a certain case, we certainly shouldn't take time to ask our server for it.
+If we don't actually need the thumbnail on our front-end for a certain view, we certainly shouldn't take time to ask our server for it.
 In our RESTful paradigm, we'd have to define another API endpoint to send a request to, something like: `GET http://website.com/api/v1/pokemonlightweight/1`.
 You can see how in a large application with a lot of (potentially expensive to ask for) data available on the server, we could end up creating a bunch of different API endpoints, which we would need to maintain, version, and write documentation for.

 Fortunately, the GraphQL solution is much simpler: simply change your query:
 ```javascript